JackSzwergold/Cheat-Sheets/content/mamp/oracle_oci8_module_items.md

     sudo rm *.zip

-They should both decompress into the a directory named `instantclient_19_8` which would make the full path:
+They should both decompress into the a directory named `instantclient_23_3` which would make the full path:

-    /opt/oracle/instantclient/instantclient_19_8/
+    /opt/oracle/instantclient/instantclient_23_3/

 With that done, go into that directory:

-    cd /opt/oracle/instantclient/instantclient_19_8/
+    cd /opt/oracle/instantclient/instantclient_23_3/

 And then set these two symbolic links:

     sudo ln -s libclntsh.dylib.12.1 libclntsh.dylib
     sudo ln -s libocci.dylib.12.1 libocci.dylib

-#### Compiling the OCI8 Module
+#### Compiling and installing the Oracle InstantClient (OCI8) module for PHP.

 Now install the OCI 8 version that works with your version of PHP.
 Here is how it breaks down:

-* **PHP 8.2**: `pecl install oci8-3.3.0`
+* **PHP 8.2**: `pecl install oci8-3.4.0`
 * **PHP 8.1**: `pecl install oci8-3.2.1`
 * **PHP 8.0**: `pecl install oci8-3.0.1`
 * **PHP 7.x**: `pecl install oci8-2.2.0`
 * **PHP 5.2–5.6**: `pecl install oci8-2.0.12`
 * **PHP 4.3.9-5.1**: `pecl install oci8-1.4.10`

-So in this case, we are installing it for PHP version 7.0.8 so we will install it using this command:
+So in this case, we are installing it for PHP version 8.2 so we will install it using this command:

     pecl install oci8